+History of KFIZ AM 1450

 As the years went by, News-Talk 1450 KFIZ’s on air personalities have taken pride in the fact that they are the ones people turn to for information and entertainment.
 Many of the personalities that have broadcast on KFIZ from it’s inception back in 1922 will forever be associated not just with KFIZ but with Fond du Lac.
 Names like the legendary Ron Harvey, Joe Goeser, John Bucklen, Wade Bates, Doug McGrath, Rick Henry, “Big Al” Sampson, Ray Orton, Wendel Myers, Lyn and Cile Fairbanks, and more recently Jerry St. John and Joe Scheibinger, are just a few of the early broadcasters that helped mold KFIZ into Fond du Lac’s information source.

 Today KFIZ continues to bring quality network programming that blends nicely with its locally generated programs.
-With the likes of Sean Hannity, Jim Bohannon and Clark Howard gracing the KFIZ airwaves with local talent like Spencer Wagen, Bob Nelson and Bob Hoffmaster, listeners can keep the radio dial locked to KFIZ 24 hours a day.
+With the likes of Sean Hannity, Jim Bohannon and Clark Howard gracing the KFIZ airwaves with local talent like Spencer Wagen, Jerry St. John, and Marty Schibbelhut, listeners can keep the radio dial locked to KFIZ 24 hours a day.